Click here for information on the 2016 Summer Youth Work Program.

 The Prairie Band Potawatomi Education Department strives to achieve an increase in leadership qualities through supporting all students in grades K-12 and through the promotion of higher education.
 We provide financial assistance to students in grades K-12 and we provide scholarship awards and student grants to assist enrolled members with financial resources: to meet higher educational goals; and to increase employment through training opportunities that enhances job skills and/or technical skills.

 Programs and Applications

-The Education Department has 7 programs designed to meet the educational needs of all tribal members.
+The Education Department has six programs designed to meet the educational needs of all tribal members.
 Changes have been made to all program policies.
 Policies for all programs are combined into one packet.
 Click here for Education Program Policies

 Click here for Adult Education Grant Application Form

 Formerly known as the AVT Program, the Job Placement and Training program provides student grants for tribal members to attend vocational technical schools.
 This includes traditional (9-12 month programs) and non-traditional (less than 9 months) programs.
 Students attend training in programs such as massage therapy, cosmetology, truck driving school, and traditional vocational training: Computer technology, welding, carpentry, etc.